WernerLDev/werlang.nl/posts/howto-nextjs-ghpages.md

 ---
 title: "Deploy static Next.js site to Github pages"
 metaDesc: "I have built my website using Next.JS and host it on Github pages.
-Here's how I did it"
+In this blog I will show I have have configured my github repository."
 date: "2022-12-04"
 draft: false
 ---